samuelmatia/brain-age-gnn-oasis3/README.md

 ---

 ## 📥 Loading the Adjacency Matrices
 The adjacency matrices are provided as CSV files under `data/public/adjacency_matrices/`.
-Each file is named by its Session ID (e.g., `OAS30001_d0757.csv`).
+Each file is named by its Session ID (e.g., `OAS30001_d0757.csv` corresponds to `OAS30001_MR_d0757` subject session).
 You can load them as follows:

 ```python
 import pandas as pd